The goals of the Increasing Rates of Patients Dialyzing at Home QIA include:

 - Improving knowledge of home modalities for in-center staff to provide needed support to patients transitioning to home training.

-- Improving the tracking and transitioning of eligible patients training on a home modality.
+- Improving the tracking and transitioning of eligible patients training on a home modality using the 7-Steps to Home Training tracker.

-For an overview of the QIA's goals, inclusion criteria, interventions, reporting requirements, best practices and more, watch the 2020 Increase Rate of Patients Dialyzing at Home QIA orientation webinar.
+For an overview of the QIA's goals, inclusion criteria, interventions, reporting requirements, best practices and more, watch the 2018 Increase Rate of Patients Dialyzing at Home Using the 7-Step Process QIA orientation webinar.

 - How I Took the Road Home